kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 ## Design Details

-The new `VolumeSource` will be defined in the Kubernetes API, and the implementation will involve updating components (CRI, Kubelet, Scheduler) to support this source type.
+The new `VolumeSource` will be defined in the Kubernetes API, and the implementation will involve updating components (CRI, Kubelet) to support this source type.
 Key design aspects include:

 - API changes to introduce the new `VolumeSource` type.
 - Modifications to the Kubelet to handle mounting OCI images and artifacts.
-- Enhancements to the scheduler to recognize and properly allocate resources for this new volume type.
 - Handling image pull secrets and registry authentication.
 - Reuse existing logic from ConfigMaps for:
   - Determining the file location on the host filesystem.